ReImagine Lexington: An Art and Design Competition

 Can I reimagine any piece of land?

 No. Stick to vacant or undeveloped land only.
 To see more about what it means for land to be undeveloped, see our website.
-Please don’t reimagine land with a built-up primary use, like a home or a business.
+Please don’t reimagine land with a standing primary use, like a home or a business.

 Does my art have to be in a gallery?